Comparing orthogonal calculus and calculus with Reality: Polynomial functors

 \end{thm} \begin{proof} Inductively use Lemma~\ref{lem: C_2-fixed points preserve powers of tau} with the definition of $T_n$, and the fact that $C_2$-fixed points commute with sequential homotopy colimits. \end{proof}

-With this we can show that on the level of homotopy theories (or $\infty$-categories) the adjunction between functor categories lifts to an equivalence between the $\infty$-categories of $n$-polynomial functors in the calculi.
+With this we can show that on the level of homotopy theories (or $\infty$-categories or model categories) the adjunction between functor categories lifts to an equivalence between the $\infty$-categories of $n$-polynomial functors in the calculi.

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair